CraigAT1181/backend-project/README.md

 # Northcoders News API

-/\*
-In order to run this file locally, create the following 2 files: .env.test AND .env.development, with a single line of code that references the appropriate database.
+In the root directory, create the following 2 files:

-eg.

-.env.development: PGDATABASE=nc_news
-.env.test: PGDATABASE=nc_news_test

-PLEASE NOTE:

-To access the "development" database, you simply omit "\_test" from the database name; you DO NOT include "\_development".
+.env.development (dev environment)
+.env.test (test environment)

+Type "PGDATABASE=nc_news" into the dev enviorment file, and Type "PGDATABASE=nc_news_test" into the test environment file.